tlourey/tlourey.github.io/pages/ubiquiti-tips.md

 ## UniFi

+### Software Logs

+`/usr/lib/unifi/logs/server.log`
+`/usr/lib/unifi/logs/mongod.log`

+> [!NOTE] SymLink
+> `/usr/lib/unifi/logs/` is a symlink pointing to /var/log/unifi on ubuntu (and maybe others)

+If your application is running on a Unix/Linux based system, then you will require superuser (sudo) privileges to access these log files.

-### Logs
+### Device Logs

-If you log to the 'Network Application' and not syslog, you can find the files in `/var/logs/unifi/remote` on linux machines with a file for each device in the format of `ipaddress_macaddress.log` where ipaddress is the IP Address of the access point / UniFi device.
+If you have your devices log to the 'Network Application' and not syslog, you can find the files in `/var/logs/unifi/remote` on ubuntu linux machines with a file for each device in the format of `ipaddress_macaddress.log` where ipaddress is the IP Address of the access point / UniFi device.

 If you are having trouble accessing that folder you may need to use `sudo` or `sudo -s`